khaninejad/schedule-unsettled-invoices/README.md

-# Customer Message Scheduler
+# Schedule Unsettled Invoices

-This is a customer message scheduling application that allows sending messages to customers.
+This is a Schedule Unsettled Invoices application that allows sending reminders to customers.
 The customer data is stored in a CSV file, and the messages are sent to the API.

 ### Table of Contents